jrodewig/wanderahead.github.io/_posts/2025-04-05-discover-orlando-beyond-the-theme-park.md

 For more options, visit the surrounding cities.
 The [Albin Polasek Museum & Sculpture Gardens](https://polasek.org/), for example, which celebrates the works of this Czech sculptor, is an intriguing find just north of Orlando in Winter Park.
-You can tour the artist’s studio, see rotating exhibits indoors and bliss out in the backyard sculpture garden on Lake Osceola.
+You can tour the artist's studio, see rotating exhibits indoors and bliss out in the backyard sculpture garden on Lake Osceola.

 ## Best Entertainment